Writing Deadlines: The Unlikely Secret to Creative Freedom

 When you blow a deadline

 You might be thinking, “I’ve tried that before and I blew it.
 Deadlines don’t work for me.”
-Just because you miss a deadline doesn’t mean they don’t work.
+Just because you miss a deadline on one writing project doesn’t mean they don’t work.
 It means you have an opportunity to grow.

 I recently missed a deadline here at The Write Practice.
 I felt terrible, but I didn’t wallow in it.
 I apologized and did some self-evaluation.
 Why did I miss it?
 What could I do to avoid letting it happen again?